 The ELNO must obtain policies of professional indemnity and fidelity insurance that cover the acts and omissions of its principals, officers and employees.

-The ELNO must ensure that any contractors to the ELNO maintain relevant and appropriate policies of insurance to adequately cover the services provided by the contractor.
+The ELNO must ensure that any contractors to the ELNO maintain relevant and appropriate policies of insurance from an Approved Insurer to adequately cover the services provided by the contractor.